 Power Converter (or transformer) - converts the European 220v to 110 volts so that American appliances will operate on European Current.
 Watch that the power rating (in watts) exceeds the rating of all appliances you expect to plug in at one time.

-Hair dryers can be a problem.
+Voltage is the most important thing to look at; if you try to plug in a high-volt item into a standard line, it could electrocute you, cause a power outage, or fry your adapter.
+Hair dryers are usually the biggest problem.
 They take massive amounts of power.
 If you can't do without, you might consider buying one in Europe to make sure its power requirements match those of the countries in which the device is used.

 - Determine which countries you'll be traveling in.

 - Choose the plug adapters you'll need in those specific countries.